Tremarctinae: Quaternary expansion

+Decline

 By the terminal Pleistocene, Arctodus simus, Tremarctos floridanus, Arctotherium tarijense and Arctotherium wingei collectively occupied a range from Alaska to southernmost Patagonia.
 All of these forms were extinct by the end of the early Holocene.
 Around this time, Tremarctos ornatus, otherwise known as the spectacled bear, starts appearing in the South American fossil record.
 Scholars suggest that the spectacled bear migrated into Central and South America upon the extinction of Arctotherium wingei, if Pleistocene records of Andean Arctotherium sp. aren't confirmed as the spectacled bear.